-Injury occurs when the structures of the joint are not functioning properly.
+Bursitis occurs when the structures of the joint are not functioning properly.
 This can lead to many symptoms for the individual, including:

 - Inability to move the joint

-- Inability to lay on affected side
+- Inability to lay on the affected shoulder

-Symptoms may occur only during certain activities, or be more persistent.
+Symptoms may occur only during certain activities or be more persistent.
 The location and duration of pain can vary from one individual to the next – when seeking treatment, it is important to discuss all of the sensations and symptoms that are occurring.

-Treating Shoulder and Arm Pain
+Treating Shoulder and Arm Pain at Home